kervinch/connect-four/README.md

 Connect Four game with AI in Java

-This started out as final project for CIS 121 UPenn, Spring 2011.
+This started out as a final project for CIS 121 UPenn, Spring 2011.
 I have since improved it and added many new features such as:

 	-window resizing